ibm-cloud-docs/Cloudant/offerings/bluemix_dedicated.md

 {{site.data.keyword.cloudantfull}} for ({{site.data.keyword.Bluemix_notm}} Dedicated) is
 an optional purchase add-on to a {{site.data.keyword.cloudant_short_notm}} Dedicated environment.
 The optional add-on for
-{{site.data.keyword.cloudant_short_notm}} Dedicated in {{site.data.keyword.cloudant_short_notm}} Dedicated is priced based on the hardware capacity allocated to the environment and can be purchased by contacting your IBM sales representative.
+{{site.data.keyword.cloudant_short_notm}} Dedicated in {{site.data.keyword.cloudant_short_notm}} Dedicated is priced based on the hardware capacity allocated to the environment and can be purchased by contacting your {{site.data.keyword.IBM}} sales representative.

 {{site.data.keyword.cloudant_short_notm}} Dedicated customers can also choose to use {{site.data.keyword.cloudant_short_notm}} in {{site.data.keyword.cloudant_short_notm}} Public via the syndicated catalog, including the Lite and Standard plan instances.
 Note that